sfu-bigdata/bd-glossary/Glossary.md

 ### Cloud Storage

 Cloud storage is a [cloud](#cloud) computing model that stores data on the Internet through a cloud computing provider who manages and operates data storage as a service.
 It’s delivered on demand with just-in-time capacity and costs, and eliminates buying and managing your own data storage infrastructure.
-This gives you agility, global scale and durability, with “anytime, anywhere” data access. [^] [#storage](#storage) [#lesson-11](#lesson-11)
+This gives you agility, global scale and durability, with "anytime, anywhere" data access. [^] [#storage](#storage) [#lesson-11](#lesson-11)

-[^]: “What is Cloud Storage? | AWS” .
+[^]: "What is Cloud Storage? | AWS" .
 [Online].
 Available: https://aws.amazon.com/what-is-cloud-storage/

 ### CLUSTER (Compute)